-Scoliosis is an unnatural curvature of the spine.
-The normal shape of the spine includes a top-of-the-shoulder curve and a lower back curve.
-If your spine is curved from side to side or in an “S” or “C” shape, you probably have scoliosis.
+Scoliosis is an abnormal curvature of the spine.
+The normal shape of a person’s spine includes a curve at the top of the shoulder and a curve at the lower back.
+If your spine is curved from side to side or in an “S” or “C” shape, you might have scoliosis.

-According to the Scoliosis Research Society, more than 80 percent of scoliosis cases have no identifiable cause (SRS).
+According to the American Association of Neurological Surgeons (AANS), about 80 percent of scoliosis cases have no identifiable cause.
 The condition is often diagnosed during the first seven years of a child’s life.
-Common causes (when they can be pinpointed) are birth defects, neurological abnormalities, and genetic conditions.
+Common causes, when they can be pinpointed, are:

-The largest category of scoliosis is idiopathic scoliosis, which has no definite cause.
+The largest category of scoliosis is idiopathic scoliosis, a term used to refer to cases that have no definite cause.
 Idiopathic scoliosis is broken down by age group:

-Scoliosis can also be broken into two other categories: structural or nonstructural.
-Structural scoliosis is when the spine’s curve is fixed and was caused by a disease, injury, or birth defect.
-Nonstructural scoliosis is when the curve is temporary and can be fixed.
+Scoliosis can also be categorized as either structural or nonstructural.
+In structural scoliosis, the spine’s curve is caused by a disease, injury, or birth defect, and is permanent.
+Nonstructural scoliosis describes temporary curves that can be fixed.

 People with a family history of scoliosis are more likely to develop the condition.
-Girls are more likely to have a more severe form of scoliosis than boys are.
+Girls are more likely to have a more severe form of scoliosis than boys.

-Since scoliosis is a spinal shape issue, a physical examination is the first step.
 Your doctor will observe your back while you stand with your arms at your sides.
-He or she will be looking for spine curvature and whether or not your shoulders and waist area are symmetrical (in line).
-Next, your doctor will ask you to bend forward and observe your back from this angle.
-This time he or she will look for curvature in your upper and lower back.
+They’ll check for spine curvature and whether your shoulders and waist area are symmetrical.
+Next, your doctor will ask you to bend forward, looking for any curvature in your upper and lower back.

-The type of treatment depends on numerous factors, but the degree of spine curvature is a major factor.
-Your doctor will also take into consideration your age, whether you are likely to continue growing, the amount and type of curvature, and the type of the scoliosis.
+Treatment depends on numerous factors, the degree of spine curvature being a major one.
+Your doctor will also take into consideration:

 The primary treatment options are bracing and surgery.

-According to the National Institute of Arthritis and Musculoskeletal and Skin Diseases, you will like have to use a brace if:
+According to the National Institute of Arthritis and Musculoskeletal and Skin Diseases, a person with scoliosis may need to use a brace if:

-The braces will not straighten the spine, but can prevent the curvature from increasing.
+Braces won’t straighten the spine, but they can prevent the curvature from increasing.
 This method of treatment is more effective for cases that are detected early.

 There are two main types of braces:

-Surgery is usually reserved for people with severe curves—those greater than 45 or 50 degrees.
-However, you can always request this option if you feel that the curvature is interrupting your daily life or causing you discomfort.
+Surgery is usually reserved for people with curves greater than 45 or 50 degrees.
+However, talk to your doctor about this option if you’ve been diagnosed with scoliosis and feel the curvature is interrupting your daily life or causing you discomfort.

 Spinal fusion is the standard scoliosis surgery.
-The doctor will fuse your vertebrae (spinal bones) together using a material similar to bone, called bone graft, and rods and screws.
-The rods keep the spine in a straight position and the screws hold it in place.
-This will result in the bone graft and the vertebrae eventually fusing into a single bone.
-Children’s rods can be adjusted as they grow.
-There are some risks inherent in spinal fusion surgery including:
+In this procedure, the doctor fuses your vertebrae together using a bone graft, rods, and screws.
+The bone graft consists of bone or a material like it.
+The rods keep your spine in a straight position, and the screws hold them in place.
+Eventually, the bone graft and vertebrae fuse into a single bone.
+Rods can be adjusted in children as they grow.

 The long-term outlook for scoliosis depends on how severe the curvature is.
-For mild to moderate cases, the condition will not interfere with everyday functions.
-However, individuals with severe forms of scoliosis may have some physical limitations.
+For mild to moderate cases, the condition won’t interfere with everyday activities and functions.
+Individuals with severe forms of scoliosis may have physical limitations.